 Joseph Muldrow, FAICP

 Tripp Muldrow, FAICP is principal of Arnett Muldrow & Associates in Greenville, SC.
-Tripp has worked on downtown revitalization, branding, and tourism development projects in over 300 communities in 35 states and Belize, Bolivia and Canada.
-Tripp served as President of APA SC, on the Faculty of the SC Mayor’s Institute for Community Design, the board of the SC Main Street program, and was selected by the Kellogg Foundation to study community development in County Mayo Ireland.
-He is a frequent speaker at national and state conferences.
-He has served on Greenville’s City Planning Commission and numerous boards and commissions.
+Tripp has worked on downtown revitalization, branding, and tourism development projects in over 500 communities in 40 states and Belize, Bolivia, Guatemala, Honduras, and Canada.
+Tripp served as President of APA SC, on the Faculty of the SC Mayor’s Institute for Community Design, the board of the SC Main Street program, and as a City of Greenville Planning Commissioner.
+He is a frequent speaker at national and state conferences on downtown development, community marketing, and small town planning.
+Tripp was admitted into the AICP College of Fellows in 2018.